Xencules/GymApp/README.md

 # gymapp

+Collaborated on a school project in a team of 3 students.
+The GymApp is a cross platform mobile application, where a user can keep a diary of their training sessions at the gym made with React Native.

+Application has screens to brose throug a calendar view to see a history of workouts, screen to add a new workout, screen to browse through/add/delete workouts from the database.

+Features:
 A React Native mobile app by Group TripleA

 In order to run this app you need to make the following installations: